jeepee12/AirTransitServer--E2E-Encrypted-Chat/README.md

 Every time a model is modified, a migration should be created to apply new changes to the database.

-Here is a summary list of command that can be used for migrations :
+Here is a summary list of commands that can be used for migrations :

 PowerShell or Package Manager Console | Command Prompt | Additional Information
 ------------------------------------- | -------------- | ----------------------